jonathanmanly/jonathanmanly.github.io/projects/convBI/convBI.md

 ---
 # Conversational BI

 All of our news feeds have been dominated by the amazing capabilities of conversational AI (artificial intelligence).
-But for those of us in the business analytics field, how could we extened conversational AI to conversational BI (business intelligence).
+But for those of us in the business analytics field, how could we extened conversational AI to conversational BI (business intelligence)?

 For this project, I wanted to build an application that could demonstrate and explore use of LLM technology as an interface to data, allowing a no-code approach to ad hoc queries, and presentation of information in natural language.